redhat-developer/kam/docs/journey/day1/README.md

 Ignore these steps if the flag `--push-to-git=true` is part of your bootstrap command.

-From the root of your GitOps directory (with the pipelines.yaml), execute the following commands:
+Create a new gitops un initialize private GitHub/GitLab repo, then from the root of your GitOps directory (with the pipelines.yaml), execute the following commands:

 ```shell